elamaran619/amazon-quicksight-user-guide/doc_source/add-a-text-filter.md

 You can filter text fields by either choosing field values from a list or by specifying field values\.

 Use the **Filter list** filter type to filter by choosing field values\.
 Using this filter type, Amazon QuickSight retrieves a list of the field values for the selected field\.
-You choose the values you want to filter on, and whether you want to include or exclude records with those values\.
+You choose the values that you want to filter on, and whether you want to include or exclude records with those values\.

 **Important**
 You are only offered this option in cases where Amazon QuickSight can quickly retrieve the full set of field values\.
 In cases where the data set is very large or there's a very high number of unique values, this is not possible, and you must filter by specifying field values instead\.